math-lover31415/Ebook-Scraper/README.md

 **The following has to be kept in mind:**
 * The program uses the modules `beautifulsoup4`, `requests` and `lxml` to parse through the contents of the webpage.
 The modules can be installed with pip before running the program.
 The program also uses the`zipfile` module to create the .epub file.
 * The program does not use style sheets and page templates for the epub
-* Within the epub file, all the files are grouped together, and not arranged neatly into folders
-* The program is based on the Table of contents page, and therefore a couple of chapters may be missing due to improper formatting of the page.
-Notably teneral e.2 from Worm is not included
+* The program is based on the Table of contents page, and therefore the second chapter of the epilogue is missing.
+The chapter was intentionally left out by the Author as a joke.

+The structure of the epub file is as follows
+- OEBPS
+  - Text (This contains all the chapters)
+  - Images (This contains images used in the book.
+In this case, it just stores the cover image)
+  - content.opf
+  - start.xhtml
+  - toc.ncx (The table of contents)
+- META-INF
+  - container.xml
+- mimetype